tanin47/tip/README.md

 There are 3 components that enables Tip to maintain a high degree of privacy: [App Sandbox](https://developer.apple.com/app-sandboxing/), [NSService](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/), and [NSUserUnixTask](https://developer.apple.com/documentation/foundation/nsuserunixtask?language=objc)

-1. Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/) without requesting for any permission additionally.
+1. Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/) without requesting for an additional permission.
 With App Sandbox, Tip can only read/write files from [a few predefined directories](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html) and, specifically, can *only* execute (not write) the files within `~/Library/Application\ Scripts/tanin.tip`.
 This is the reason why the provider script is under `~/Library/Application\ Scripts/tanin.tip/`.

 2. Tip is based on [NSServices](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/).
 Tip doesn't (and cannot) see the content of other applications.
 When you explicit trigger Tip, Mac OS gives Tip with the selected text.